 - GamCare – The UK’s biggest provider of free information, advice and counselling dealing with problem gambling.
 GamCare has tons of great resources like a free self-assessment tool, a live chat tool that lets you talk to an adviser, a forum and chatroom for people to share and learn from each other’s experiences and even online and face-to-face counselling.

 - Gambling Hotline – GamCare’s free hotline which provides advice and information for gamblers seeking help.
-It’s free to call from landlines and mobiles in the UK and it won’t appear on your itemized phone bill.
+It’s free to call from landlines and mobiles in the NJ and it won’t appear on your itemized phone bill.
 It’s anonymous and confidential and allows you to speak directly with an adviser who is trained to listen and help people affected by problem gambling.
 More information on the hotline can be found on GamCare’s website.

 - National Problem Gambling Clinic – A service run by the NHS, this clinic is located in London and provides therapy, support groups, psychiatric reviews, medication and aftercare.
 Call or email them to set up a free phone consultation.